aneeshlingala/paxxer/README.md

 Use a Raspberry Pi OS Lite x64 image.

 > PaxxerRpi has only been tested on a Raspberry Pi 4B.
-Please exercise caution when using this script on another Raspberry Pi.
+Please exercise caution when using this script on a different Raspberry Pi model.

 ## License
 Paxxer is licensed Under GPLv3.
 Check the LICENSE file for a copy of the GPLv3 license.